joseAf28/PlasmaCDAE/README.md

 Moreover, rather than using a fixed noise level, a noise schedule allows the model to see examples with varying levels of corruption during training.
-This enables the model to learn robust robust corrections across a spectrum of deviations from the manifold.
+This enables the model to learn robust corrections across a spectrum of deviations from the manifold.

 ### Relationship to Denoising Score Matching

 Our CDAE approach parallels the principles behind denoising score matching, commonly applied in stochastic generative models.
 Score matching involves learning gradients of log probability densities from noisy observations.
-However, in our deterministic context, instead of learning stochastic gradients, the CDAE directly learns a deterministic correction field.
-Hence, while inspired by denoising score matching, our approach diverges by leveraging deterministic equilibrium conditions rather than stochastic processes.
+However, instead of learning stochastic gradients, the CDAE directly learns a deterministic correction field, in our deterministic context,  Hence, while inspired by denoising score matching, our approach diverges by leveraging deterministic equilibrium conditions rather than stochastic processes.

-Moreover, architectures like diffusion and score-based models apply a gradual denoising process (starting from high noise to low noise) to recontruct clean samples.
-Here, applying a noise schedule likewise help the CDAE "navigate " and correct trajectories  from high-noise (off-manifold) states to low-noise, equilibrium states.
+Moreover, architectures like diffusion and score-based models apply a gradual denoising process (from high to low noise) to reconstruct clean samples.
+Likewise, a noise schedule helps the CDAE "navigate " and correct trajectories from high-noise (off-manifold) states to low-noise equilibrium states.